lightningkite/khrysalis/README.md

 - either uses **all** parameter names or **no** parameter names in function calls
 - only has function calls with their arguments in order

-The syntax transformation's limitations whittled away regularly in an effort to make programming easier.
+The syntax transformation's limitations are whittled away regularly in an effort to make programming easier.

 Some features that already have same-signature declarations built for them: